aadishv/aadishv.dev/src/content/projects/periodic-table.md

 ---
-date: '2025-03-15'
+date: "2025-03-15"
-title: 'Periodic Table'
+title: "Periodic Table"
-description: 'A modern, interactive periodic table with detailed element information designed for chemistry students'
+description: "A modern, interactive periodic table with detailed element information designed for chemistry students"
 link: "/tools/periodic"
+image: "/projects/periodic/thumbnail.png"
 ---

 ## Demo

 <a href="/tools/periodic">Open this in a new tab to play around with</a>

-<iframe src="/tools/periodic" class="w-[56rem] h-[42rem] my-auto mx-auto mt-2"></iframe>
+<iframe src="/tools/periodic" class="w-full h-[42rem] my-auto mx-auto mt-2"></iframe>

 This started off as a simple project to try out web technologies, Tailwind CSS, and JS best practices by porting a small SwiftUI app I'd made -- and to fulfill my dire need for an actually well-designed periodic table.
 It eventually grew quite a bit, with many more features than initially imagined and several of my classmates at OHS using it.